 Hard, less porous surfaces are easier to disinfect, so you may want to consider replacing objects with porous surfaces.
 Also consider removing frequently handled objects that are not truly needed as this would help avoid cross-contamination.

 Quats are absorbed by cells, but as they can’t digest them, the calls effectively starve to death.
-They are considered a “broad spectrum” killer, killing a wide range of germs.
-They are user friendly, being less corrosive than other disinfectants.
+Considered a “broad spectrum” killer, killing a wide range of germs.
+Moreover quats are user friendly, being less corrosive than other disinfectants.
 They combine well with surfactants/cleaners to allow one product to both clean and disinfect, and some products also include deodorizers.
 They are cost effective and represent approximately 95% of all disinfectant products.

 Hydrogen peroxide is a versatile, user friendly disinfectant.
 Some consider it the “new” version of bleach.
 It is not corrosive and can be used safely on window cleaning, carpets, hard surfaces, and floors when neutral.